 Well, good news vegan sweet fans: a good number of the sweets produced by Swizzels Matlow are indeed vegan friendly.
 And, that includes some of the biggest hits from the world of confectionary.
 In this article, we’ll run through exactly which Swizzels sweets are vegan, and which are not suitable for those following a plant-based diet.

 We’ll also give a brief history of the Swizzels company (which started producing sweets back in 1928).
-For more information about vegan-friendly confectionary in general, check out our extensive Vegan Sweets article.
+For more information about vegan-friendly confectionary in general, have a look at our more extensive vegan sweets article.

 Which Swizzels Sweets Are Vegan?